 At the beginning of each year, some 200 charitable organizations apply to be included in the Catalogue for Philanthropy.
-All applicants must have 501c3 status with budgets under $3 million, be located in Greater Washington (the District of Columbia and nearby Maryland and Virginia counties) and, unless they are headquartered here but serve internationally, provide significant services in this region.
+All applicants must have 501c3 status with budgets under $4 million, be located in Greater Washington (the District of Columbia and nearby Maryland and Virginia counties), and provide significant services in this region.
 Find details about our application here.

 Assemble Review Team (February‐March)

-Once applications are processed, over 100 reviewers from foundations, corporate giving programs, peer nonprofits, local government agencies, and the philanthropic advisory community are matched with applicants in the reviewers’ fields of expertise.
+Once applications are processed, 150+ reviewers from foundations, corporate giving programs, peer nonprofits, local government agencies, and the philanthropic advisory community are matched with applicants in the reviewers’ fields of expertise.